-And grown our love.
+And grew our love.

 He has made us better people.
 People who try our best to seek Him first in life.

 This year we didn’t celebrate with a romantic night out.
 Instead, we celebrated by watching our boys play a weekend of basketball.
 You know what though?
 I wouldn’t even change it!
-Because those parts of our reality are what have made me fall more in love with him now than ever before.
+Because those parts of our reality are what has made me fall more in love with him now than ever before.

 As we step into each chapter of life and together we get to participate in this amazing story God is building with and through us, I am blown away.
 I get to see the boy who has become a strong and supportive Father.
 A man who rushes from one end of town to the other so he doesn’t miss his son’s game.
-A man who finds it within the depths of his character to speak a strong word when necessary, an encouraging one when confidence has been struck, or a lighthearted one when the mood needs lifting.
+He’s a man who finds it within the depths of his character to speak a strong word when necessary, an encouraging one when confidence has been struck, or a lighthearted one when the mood needs lifting.

 16 years I wouldn’t change for anything!